jpanther/congo/exampleSite/content/docs/homepage-layout/index.md

 ![Profile layout with recent articles](home-profile-list.jpg)

-The articles listed in this section are derived from the `homepage.listSections` setting which allows for whatever content types you are using on your website.
+The articles listed in this section are derived from the `homepage.mainSections` setting which allows for whatever content types you are using on your website.
 For instance, if you had content sections for _posts_ and _projects_ you could set this setting to `["posts", "projects"]` and all the articles in these two sections would be used to populate the recent list.
 The theme expects this setting to be an array so if you only use one section for all your content, you should set this accordingly: `["blog"]`.